 When microwave energy is applied, the high absorption characteristics of water lead to the formation of thermal gradients within the material.
 These gradients arise because internal regions with higher moisture concentrations absorb more microwave energy, causing them to heat up faster than drier areas.
 As a result, vapor pressure gradients are established, driving moisture from the interior (high vapor pressure zones) to the surface (low vapor pressure zones), where it evaporates into the surrounding environment (Cassada, 1983).
 This unique mechanism enables rapid and uniform dehydration, making microwave heating particularly effective for drying food materials.

-The dehydration of the material depends upon the frequency of applied microwaves, electric field strength in material and complex dielectric permittivity of the material.
-Generally frequency of microwaves vary from 3 CHz –10 CHz (Farmer et al.,1980).
-Domestic microwave oven (Model-Toshiba-ER 9610 F/FW) was used in this study.
+The dehydration of the material depends upon the frequency of applied microwaves, the electric field strength in the material, and the complex dielectric permittivity of the material.
+Generally, frequency of microwaves varies from 3 CHz –10 CHz (Farmer et al.,1980).
+A domestic microwave oven (Model-Toshiba-ER 9610 F/FW) was used in this study.
 It had 5 variable power level settings